sketch-myname/Internal-bot/README.md

 # Internal

-An Internals games with more fun!
+An Internals games with more fun on Urban Terror!

 ## Contents
 - [Introduction](#introduction)